Learn About FICA, Social Security, and Medicare Taxes

 Wages Exempt From FICA Tax

-Some types of payments to employees are not included in Social Security or Medicare wages for the calculation of FICA taxes.
-The FICA tax calculation for Social Security/Medicare wages begins with the employee's gross pay, but some payments must be taken out of this calculation.
+Some types of payments to employees are not included in Social Security wages.
+FICA tax calculation for Social Security/Medicare wages begins with the employee's gross pay, but some payments must be taken out of this calculation.
 The wages exempt from FICA tax may be different from wages exempt from federal income tax or federal unemployment (FUTA) tax.

 IRS Publication 15 (Circular E) has a table listing all the special rules for various types of services and payments for federal income tax withholding, FICA taxes, and FUTA tax.